MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_10_Managing_Microsoft_365_services_with_PowerShell.md

     module: 'Module 10: Managing Microsoft 365 services with PowerShell'
 ---

-# Lab answer key: Managing Microsoft 365 with PowerShell
+# Managing Microsoft 365 with PowerShell

 ## Exercise 1: Managing users and groups in Microsoft Entra ID